TahsinYoltay/Einburgerungstest/Doc/EXAM_IMPLEMENTATION.md

 ## Product constraints
 - Practice exams are fixed sets (practice-1..40), 24 questions each, shuffled order per start/retake, no cross-mixing between exams.
+- Mock exams are fixed sets (mock-1..15), 24 questions each, using the mock dataset (`mockExam.*`), and follow the same UI/flow as practice exams.
+- Chapter tests are fixed sets (chapter-41..73), 24 questions each, using the chapter dataset (`questionsByChapter.*`).
 - Pass mark typically 75% (manifest-driven).
 - Timer 45 minutes (manifest-driven).
 - All-or-nothing scoring; no partial credit.